fsharp/fsharp.github.io/_posts/2015-09-29-fsharp-compiler-guide.md

 5. If your requirements are completely fractal, then consider shipping multiple versions of your type provider, but still try to make the design-time components be netstandard2.0 if possible.

+Some other comments about the design-time components:

+1. There is a legacy [load from GAC](https://github.com/Microsoft/visualfsharp/blob/master/src/fsharp/ExtensionTyping.fs#L59) path that tries to load design-time DLLs using Assembly.Load.
+This is stupid and never used, and we should just convert it to throw an error

+2. The design time DLL may have dependencies.
+It is my understanding that these dependencies must be alongside the design-time DLL.
+However I’ve seen people implement adhoc AppDomain.AssemblyLoad event hackery to go looking for the dependencies in neighbouring pacakges.
+Ugh.

+3. As I understand things the design-time DLLs can’t have their own binding redirect policy

+4. Multiple different type provider dseign-time components may be loaded into the same host (devenv.exe, fsc.exe etc.).
+This causes potential problems, e.g two different projects in VS may use two different FSharp.Data.DesignTime.dll.
+We currently just ignore those problems – whatever happens happens.

+There’s no way to solve 2, 3 and 4 except to run each type provider in its own process (or app domain).
+The same thing must come up with Roslyn analyzers.
+A few years ago we took a few passes at making the way we access information from type providers less object-oriented (System.Type etc.) and more service-oriented (one flat REST-like API, no state) but didn't complete the effort, it is hard.

+Plugins which run at design-time and which generate expressions/types/code for the target platform have a lot of pitfalls…